Lemons, Lavender, & Laundry

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-Before and after showing how well a lint roller works to clean and remove dust from lamp shades
+Using a lint roller to clean dust from a lampshade

 Love it?
 Pin it!